Belmont, Queensland: History

 The Grassdale Land Company Limited formed on 8 January 1885 to acquire the property known as Grassdale Paddocks, in the parish of Tingalpa, with registered shareholders holding 80 shares of 250 pounds each.
 This area is spread across the Brisbane suburbs of Belmont, Chandler and Gumdale.
 The company offered the land for auction in the Grassdale Estate later in 1885.
 The allotments were situated along Grassdale Road, London Road, Boston Road, Old Cleveland Road, Archer Street and four unnamed roads (later called Belmont Road, Stanborough Road, Tilley Road and New Cleveland Road).
 Prior to the sale extensive publicity was published in the Brisbane newspapers, calling for "the attention of the investor, capitalist, farmer, merchant, artizan [sic], and mechanic, and is only one hour's drive from Brisbane, and as it has been decided to run the Cleveland Railway through the Estate, it will be brought within a few minutes' ride of the heart of the city".
 The results of the public auction on 28 November 1885 were reported in the Telegraph newspaper with "forty-two lots were disposed of, comprising an area of 144 acres..."
 The Grassdale Land Company Limited later produced a plan of divisions of unsold land into 45 lots, listing the size and value of the lots at the time.

 The local government area Belmont Division was split from the Bulimba Division in 1894 and by 1901 this became the Belmont Shire.
 Belmont Shire was a larger area than Belmont today with parts now included in the suburb of Carindale and other suburbs.

-From 25 May 1912, the Belmont Shire Council operated the Belmont Tramway, a 3-foot 6 inches (1,067 mm) gauge steam tramway from Norman Park railway station to a terminus near the present State School.
+From 25 May 1912, the Belmont Shire Council operated the Belmont Tramway, a 3 ft 6 in gauge steam tramway from Norman Park railway station to a terminus near the present State School.
 The line closed following the amalgamation of Shire into the City of Greater Brisbane in 1925, briefly re-opening for a short period in 1926.

 In August 1948, the Belmont tram line extension was opened.